 Toronto-based singer, songwriter, and record producer Andre Colquhoun is a man with a striking voice and filmmakers’ vision.

-Earlier this year Cahoun released a 4-track R&B/Soul EP Short Term promptly followed by a powerful 10-minute film as a way to shed some light on the lyrics.
-“Short Term is basically my personal reality expressed through song,” Cahoun shared over email, “It shows my vulnerable side and it shows my resilience side as an African Canadian male.
+Earlier this year Colquhoun released a 4-track R&B/Soul EP Short Term promptly followed by a powerful 10-minute film as a way to shed some light on the lyrics.
+“Short Term is basically my personal reality expressed through song,” Colquhoun shared over email, “It shows my vulnerable side and it shows my resilience side as an African Canadian male.
 Finding true love and one’s true identity is essential and I wanted to convey that message,” he continued, “We all strive to be the best we can be.”